highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 An entity script or client script can open an end-user's tablet to a "Send Item" screen.

 The script must specify a recipient and an item Certificate ID.
 It can specify a message to the user if desired.
-Note that the specified item Certificate ID must be owned by the user running the script.
+Note that the user running the script must own the specified item Certificate ID.

 **Example**

-A user running this script will be **prompted to send an item to a username "steve".** When they are prompted to send the item, they will see a message: "Send me the item you've previously bought!"
+A user running this script will be **prompted to send an item to a username "steve".** When prompted to send this money, they will see a message: "Send me the item you've previously bought!"

 ```
 var tablet = Tablet.getTablet("com.highfidelity.interface.tablet.system");